10- Four Chronicles

 My work is a blend of poetry, short stories, and memoirs, rooted in the raw, unfiltered truths of life.
 I write about the block I grew up on, the open road, and the shadows of the past, like the haunting narrative of To Say Goodbye Again, a story that confronts sensitive truths with care and courage.

-My poetry, like The Filth of Your Making, channels anger, vengeance, and resilience, often paired with stark imagery—a poisoned tree in a storm or headlights slashing a dark road.
+My poetry, like The Filth of Your Making, channels anger, vengeance, and resilience, often paired with stark imagery—a poisoned tree or headlights slashing a dark road.

 I’m drawn to themes of inner strength, nostalgia, and empowerment, crafting words that hit like a fist and linger like a melody.
 They say my style is gritty yet soulful, with a retro edge that nods to the ’70s and ’80s.